Bachfischer/bachfischer.github.io/_posts/2022-01-21-testing-the-robustness-of-learned-index-structures.md

 # Implementing a flexible microbenchmark for learned indexes

-To test the robustness of learned indexes more rigorously, I have decided to set-up a flexible microbenchmark that can be used to quickly evaluate the robustness of different index implementations against poisoning attacks.
+To test the robustness of learned indexes more rigorously, I have set-up a flexible microbenchmark that can be used to quickly evaluate the robustness of different index implementations against poisoning attacks.
 The microbenchmark is based on the source code that was published by [Eppert et al.](https://db.in.tum.de/~fent/papers/LogarithmicError.pdf?lang=en) which I have extended to implement the CDF poisoning attack against different types of regression models and the learned index implementations [ALEX](https://github.com/microsoft/ALEX) and [PGM-Index](https://pgm.di.unipi.it/).

 **The corresponding source code can be found here: [https://github.com/Bachfischer/LogarithmicErrorRegression](https://github.com/Bachfischer/LogarithmicErrorRegression).**